Nutrition support and tube feeding with cancer

 Enteral nutrition (EN) is when nutritional fluid (or feed) is given through a tube going into the stomach or small bowel.

-A thin tube is passed through the nose and into the stomach.
+A thin tube is passed down the nose and into the stomach.

-A thin tube is passed down the nose, into the stomach and into the jejunum (part of the small bowel).
+A thin tube is passed down the nose, into the stomach and into the jejunum, the middle part of the small bowel.

 A tube is passed through the skin and muscle of the tummy (abdomen) into the stomach.

-A tube is passed through the skin and muscle of the tummy (abdomen) into the middle of the small bowel (the jejunum) just below the stomach.
+A tube is passed through the skin and muscle of the tummy (abdomen) into the jejunum just below the stomach.
+The jejunum is the middle part of the small bowel.

 An x-ray is used to guide a tube through the skin and muscle of the tummy (abdomen) into the stomach.